fred-dev/ofxBlackmagic/readme.md

 # ofxBlackMagic is an addon for [openFrameworks](http://openframeworks.cc/)

+updated to support 3840x2160 @ 29.97 input from the ULTRASTUDIO 4K

 This addon is derived from studying an older addon, [ofxBlackMagicGrabber](https://github.com/arturoc/ofxBlackmagicGrabber), and the [DeckLink SDK](http://www.blackmagicdesign.com/support/sdks) sample code.

 The goal is to provide a simple and highly optimized interface with no extraneous methods that makes it clear what a Black Magic device can offer.